 At last, this story might have a purpose!

 Or, The Street Profits will lose at Super Blood Money and we’ll just revert to the status quo while having to pretend that the end of this week’s show never actually happened.

 Winners By DQ: Kevin Owens And The Viking Raiders.

 Though it wasn’t as awful as last week’s SmackDown, which saw me do nothing but rant for around 1,000 words, this wasn’t a good episode of RAW.

-In fact, it was far more frustrating and head banging against the table bad than it was decent, but as it didn’t have Hulk “Racist Dilhole” Hogan on it, it gets a few extra points from me this week.
+It was far more frustrating and head banging against the table bad than it was decent, but as it didn’t have Hulk “Racist Dilhole” Hogan on it, it gets a few extra points from me this week.

-The parts that worked, such as Becky and Shayna, worked pretty well but there was just too much filler and to many terrible segments for me to give this anything more than a shoulder shrug and a half-hearted thumbs down.
+The parts that worked, such as Becky and Shayna, worked pretty well but there was just too much filler and too many terrible segments for me to give this anything more than a shoulder shrug and a half-hearted thumbs down.

-Luckily I have both NXT and NXT UK to look forward to before I have to sit through SmackDown again this Friday, by which time we’ll hopefully have some interns I can dump this crap on and if not, then maybe I’ll get hit by a car.
+Luckily I have both NXT and NXT UK to look forward to before I have to sit through SmackDown again this Friday, by which time we’ll hopefully have some interns I can dump this crap on, and if not, then maybe I’ll get hit by a car.